 This article will help you:

-- Understand what US County Civil Searches entail and why they’re an important part of a background report
+- Understand what County Civil Records Checks are and why they’re an important part of a background report

-- Decide whether to add County Civil Searches to a package
+- Decide whether to add County Civil Records Checks to a package

 - Understand your candidate's experience

 Civil courts settle disputes between two or more entities.
-“Entities”may be any combination of private citizens, businesses, government institutions, or other parties.
-Civil cases may include violations of contract agreements, divorce proceedings, or or compensation for damages.
+“Entities” may be any combination of private citizens, businesses, government institutions, or other parties.
+Civil cases involve issues like breach of contract, personal injury, property damage, foreclosures, or fraud.

-Because civil courts are not criminal courts, and do not handle the prosecution of a person accused of breaking a law, civil judgments result in financial penalties and not jail time.
-Civil cases are often filed after a criminal conviction if a victim suffered injuries due to the criminal conduct, but civil and criminal records remain separate.
+Because civil courts are not criminal courts, and do not handle the prosecution of a person accused of breaking a criminal law, civil cases can result in financial penalties but not jail time.
+Civil cases may be filed after a criminal conviction if a victim suffered injuries due to the criminal conduct, but civil and criminal records remain separate.

-Civil records may be useful in determining if a candidate is named in any lawsuits, either as a plaintiff or as a respondent.
+Civil records may be useful in determining if a candidate is named in any lawsuits, either as a plaintiff or as a defendant.

 County civil court files are searched by name, and in the counties of current residence, prior residence, and work.
-The Civil Record Search will cover a history of at least seven years from the date of request.
+The County Civil Records Check will cover a history of at least seven years from the date of request.

-The County Criminal Search must be run in conjunction with the basic report package.
-The County Criminal Search cannot be run as a standalone Screening.
+The County Civil Records Check must be run in conjunction with the basic report package.
+The County Civil Records Check cannot be run as a standalone Screening.

 Candidates will be asked to provide Personally Identifiable Information (PII), including their full name, date of birth, social security number, email address, and phone number.